 Basseterre, St. Kitts, April 30, 2020 (SKNIS): During the April 29 National Emergency Operations Center (NEOC) COVID-19 Daily Briefing, Permanent Secretary in the Ministry of Tourism, Carlene Henry-Morton, gave some strategies to tourism stakeholders on how to stay on top of their game when the industry recovers from COVID-19.

 Mrs. Morton stated that persons can do minor infrastructural improvements to their property where they can.
-They can also create or update their business website, become more familiar with technology to market their business and to recruit new customers by offering more convenient ways to book ahead.
+They can also create or update their business website with resources similar to a Web Design Kings lynn company like Rivmedia, or one within their local area, as well as become more familiar with technology to market their business and to recruit new customers by offering more convenient ways to book ahead.